pminina01/readthedocs/Custom-extension-of-Logger-interface.md

 - The custom logger interface should be a pure-interface, instead of a class.
 This will ensure that all log methods becomes virtual and cannot be inlined.
 - The custom logger interface implementation should not have multiple levels of inheritance and aggregations.
 This will ensure that you don't fall into the inline-trap again.
 - There should only be two types.
-The pure-interface-type and the implementation-interface-type.
-The type provided for the `loggerType` should be the implementation-inteface-type.
+The pure-interface-type and the implementation-class-type.
+The type provided for the `loggerType` should be the implementation-class-type.